Zapp Mallet: Hiplife controversy

 Hiplife generally is a Ghanaian music genre that fuses some elements of hip hop with highlife.
 The hiplife genre was founded in Ghana in the early 1990s.
 Zapp together with Michael Cooke coined the name hiplife when they were contemplating on what name could be given to the genre, they ended up with the name hiplife by blending the "hip" in hiphop with the "life" in highlife.
 The first artiste to record a song with the highlife genre is known to be Reggie Rockstone.
-His album; Makaa maka was the first hiplife album to be recorded.
+His debut album, Makaa Maka, was the first hiplife album to be recorded.
 Zapp worked on some of Reggie's earliest recordings; agoo, Tsoo Boi and Night life in Accra.
 Zapp argues that Reggie couldn't be the only one to be credited with the founding of the hiplife music genre since there were others involved in making the music which include; the beat maker, the sound engineer, producers and others.

 Reggie on the other hand argues on the contrary that he was the sole founder of the genre.
 He added that Zapp didn't know much about rap music and he helped him understand the basics of rap music.
 Therefore, it wasn't possible for a person who knew little about a genre to claim to be a co-founder of the genre.

 Rex Omar the legendary Ghanaian highlife artiste joined the conversation saying Reggie was the first to do music in the hiplife genre however he first heard the name "hiplife" from Zapp.

 Reggie later apologised to Zapp for his utterances on television and radio regarding the conversation of who founded the hiplife genre.
 Reggie explained that his utterances were as a result of heightened tensions and the involvement of emotions.
 He believed Zapp's argument was an attempt to discredit him for creating a brand many young Ghanaian artistes benefit from.